Best startup business funding

 What is the best funding for a startup?

 It depends on your stage.
 Over 6 months with revenue: merchant cash advances and revenue-based financing.
 Buying equipment: equipment financing (the gear is collateral).
 Pre-revenue: business credit cards or SBA microloans.
-A broker matches the right one across 50+ lenders.
+A broker matches you to the right funder among those whose guidelines you meet.

 Can I get funding for a business under 1 year old?

-Yes — after 6 months with $10K+ monthly revenue, many lenders will fund you.
+Yes — after 6 months with $10K+ monthly revenue, many funders will fund you.
 Under 6 months, equipment financing and business credit cards are the main paths.
 See our startup funding guide.

 Do I need a business plan to fund a startup?

-For most alternative lending, no — bank statements and revenue matter more.
+For most alternative funding, no — bank statements and revenue matter more.
 SBA microloans may require one.
-A broker tells you exactly what each lender needs.
+A broker tells you exactly what each funder needs.

 Can I get startup funding with bad credit?